pypeclub/pypeclub.github.io/docs/admin_config.md

 ---
 id: admin_config
-title: Pype Configuration
+title: Studio Config
-sidebar_label: Configuration
+sidebar_label: Studio Config
 ---

 All of the studio specific configurations are stored as simple JSON files in the **pype-config** repository.